milosptr/event-centar/experiences.md

   title: Weddings
   first_text: |2-

-    Picture the most incredible day of your life in one of the city’s newest and most beautiful settings with every intricate detail handled by our experienced events team.
+    Picture the most incredible day of your life in one of the city’s newest and most beautiful settings, with every intricate detail handled by our experienced events team.
-  second_text: "Our customisable spaces allow for the perfect day into night celebration
+  second_text: "Our customisable spaces allow for the perfect day into night celebration,
-    whether it be a small and intimate seated reception or a large party with live entertainment and dancing til the wee hours.
+    whether it be a small and intimate seated reception or a large party with live entertainment and dancing till the wee hours.
 We will work with you to ensure your day is perfect beyond comprehension.
 Our wedding packages are filled to the brim with delectable dining and extensive beverage options.
 Let us bring your dreams to life so you can savour your special day.\n\n"
   button: Download the package
   headline: Weddings
 - image: "/assets/images/interior-small-2x.jpg"